bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 ### What is the genre of the passage?

-Meaning is Genre Dependent.
-The consideration of the many different Biblical genre text is so important to meaning.
-Epistles, Gospel, Apocalyptic, Prophetic, Parabolic, Poetic, Historical cannot all be treated in an identical manner because each is governed by a different purpose.
+Meaning is genre dependent.
+The consideration of the many different biblical genre text is so important to meaning.
+Epistles, gospel, apocalyptic, prophetic, parabolic, poetic, and historical gernes cannot all be treated in an identical manner because each is governed by a different purpose.

 ## Principle five: context is the greatest key to interpretation

 This fifth principle is pretty much "all encompassing."
 Context is how a word or sentence fits in relation to the whole sentence or passage.
 Context takes in all the individual parts of the whole.
 The best way to understand the meaning of a word is to see how that word is used in the sentence.
 The context of Scripture involves the placement of a verse within its particular chapter and book.
 Each verse of Scripture is profoundly important, but its importance can only be understood by considering its role in the paragraph, chapter, book, or even the Bible as a whole.
 A complete understanding of the book the text is taken from is best.

+### One verse cannot be understood by itself

 We cannot properly study a small portion of anything without carefully considering the whole and the sum of its parts.
 Imagine how incomplete your understanding of airplanes would be if you were not educated in the natural laws.
 The flight of an airplane would forever be a mystery until you studied the airplane in the "context" of its natural environment of wind, gravity, air pressure, etc.

 EXAMPLE: We know Hebrews 13:5 says Christ promised us, "I will never leave thee, nor forsake thee."
 So, What did Jesus mean "I go away" in John 14:28?
 If all we do is consider verse 28 and ignore its context, we will forced to conclude there is a contradiction found here.
 But, if we carefully include its context in our study, we will discover a clear and simple meaning.
 The manner in which Christ was with them (physically present) was going to change (present spiritually).

+The best way to understand the meaning of a word is to see how that word is used in the context of the sentence.

+### Do not remove a verse from the verses around it

 A text taken out of context is pretext.
 A "pretext" is used to disguise the real motive and intention.
 Using Scripture as a pretext is using Scripture to say what you want it to say and not what God has to say.
 A text taken out of context is an abuse of Scripture.

+### Not all words in the Bible are direct from the mouth of God

 The Bible contains an inspired account of events that occurred and statements that were made.
 For example the Book of Job records the conversations between Job and his friends.
 The conversation is recorded accurately as it took place, but the council of Job's comforters is not good council and should not be regarded as such.

 The temptation of Jesus found in Matthew 4:1–11 records the devil quoting Scripture to Jesus in verse 6.
 The devil twisted the meaning of Psalm 91:11–12 to tempt Jesus to jump off of the temple.
 Jesus refuted the devil's misuse of theScripture by responding with another Scripture: Thou shalt not tempt the Lord thy God (Deut.
 6:16).

-Should we follow the words of the king in Daniel 3:29?

-The best way to understand the meaning of a word is to see how that word is used in the context of the sentence.

-## PRINCIPLE SIX: ALWAYS COMPARE SCRIPTURE WITH SCRIPTURE
+## Principle six: always compare Scripture with Scripture

 Scripture always holds its own interpretation (II Peter 1:20).
 A word, phrase, or concept should first be studied in the book that in which it is recorded, and then in its use in other passages.
 When a text is not explicit about a truth, no conclusion should be drawn about it until all relevant passages have been studied.
-Doctrinal statements should be made based not on a single text, but doctrinal statements should summarize what ALL Scripture says on the topic.
+Doctrinal statements should be made based not on a single text, but doctrinal statements should summarize what all Scripture says on the topic.

 The Scripture will explain itself as Bible verses are compared to each other.
 One Scripture will help to interpret another Scripture.
 The Bible instructs us to compare spiritual things with spiritual things (I Cor.
 2:13).
 By comparing verses with each other the Bible will be better understood.
 The Word of God will fit together like the pieces of a puzzle.
 One Scripture will interpret another Scripture.
 The Bible is in complete harmony with itself.
 There are no contradictions in the Bible.
 What God has written in Genesis will be in agreement with what God has written in Revelation.